ThomasByr/Phoenyx/helpme.md

         text_color : (tuple | int | str, optional)
             text color used for display text inside the menu Defaults to (255, 255, 255)
+        text_size : int
+            text size of the menu, must be between 1 and 25

     Keywords Arguments
     ------------------
-        * : str
+        * : str\\
-            name of the buttons on the menu, in order must be linked to a python function
+            name of the buttons on the menu, in order\\
+            must be linked to a python function
     """
 ```